 Staff Well Trained in Early Childhood Development

-According to research, staff education and training are among the best ways to rate child care quality and predict long term success.
-In addition, the last decade's findings of early brain development tell us that baby and toddler caregivers need to study early care and education rather than preschool or elementary education.
-Early care and teaching focus on the unique learning abilities of babies and toddlers and trains caregivers how to plan appropriate activities, how to use daily routines to bond with babies, and how to provide cognitive stimulation through conversation, interaction and responsive relationships.
+Research indicates that the education and training of staff members is one of the most effective ways to evaluate the quality of child care and to forecast long-term success.
+In addition, the discoveries that have been made over the past ten years regarding early brain development tell us that those who care for infants and toddlers should focus their education on early care and education rather than preschool or elementary school.
+Early care and education centres on the distinct intellectual capacities of infants and toddlers, and it teaches caregivers how to plan age-appropriate activities, how to use babies' daily routines as a bonding tool, and how to provide cognitive stimulation through conversation, interaction, and responsive relationships with the children in their care.

 Age Appropriate Environments

-Children under 3 learn through continuously exploring and interacting with their environment, which includes the emotional climate of a child care setting and the physical space.
-Babies and toddlers need safe spaces for quiet and active play (both inside and outdoors), safe spaces for sleeping, and spaces to interact one-on-one with individual caregivers.
-In addition, they need toys and activities selected primarily for personal interests and abilities within the environment rather than one-size-fits-all group play.
+Children under the age of three acquire knowledge through the unceasing process of exploring and interacting with their surroundings.
+This includes both the psychological milieu of a child care setting and the actual space itself.
+Babies and toddlers require safe environments in which to engage in both quiet and active play (both indoors and outdoors), safe environments in which to sleep, and safe environments in which to have one-on-one interactions with individual caregivers.
+In addition, they require toys and activities within the environment that are chosen primarily with consideration for the individual's abilities and interests, as opposed to generic group play activities.

 Small Groups with Optimal Ratios (Click Here)